pucilpet/mariadb-galera-swarm/README.md

  - If you need to perform manual recovery of a previously healthy cluster you can use "node" mode but touch a file at `/var/lib/mysql/wsrep-new-cluster` to force a node to bootstrap a new cluster and bypass the automatic recovery steps.
- - XtraBackup is used for state transfer and MariaDb now supports `pc.recovery` so the correct node should automatically become master in the case of all nodes being grgacefully shutdown.
+ - XtraBackup is used for state transfer and MariaDb now supports `pc.recovery` so the primary component should automatically be recovered in the case of all nodes being gracefully shutdown.
  - A go server runs within the cluster exposing an http service for intelligent health checking.
     - Port 8080 is used by the Docker 1.12 HEALTHCHECK feature and also can be used by any other health checking node in the network such as HAProxy or Consul to determine readable/writeable nodes.